Multi-nucleon structure and dynamics via quantum computing: Oracle designs

-\paragraph*{Step 6: Flip the active SP states tagged by $Q_i $.} Similar to Step 4, we flip the $p_i^{\rm th} $ and $q_i^{\rm th} $ SP states tagged by $Q_i $ in the intermediate many-nucleon state $| \mathcal{F}_{P_i}' \rangle $.
+\paragraph*{Step 6: Flip the active SP states tagged by $Q_i $.} Similar to Step 4, we flip the $p_i^{\rm th} $ and $q_i^{\rm th} $ SP states (tagged by $Q_i $) in the intermediate many-nucleon state $| \mathcal{F}_{P_i}' \rangle $ controlled by the tags $P_i$ and $Q_i$.
 Again, this could include undesired operations where either or both the pair of SP states are occupied, which results in undesired output many-nucleon states.
 However, the error message stored in $| B_Q' \rangle $ shall help to distinguish such contributions (see Step 7 below).
 After this step, we obtain the output many-nucleon state $| \mathcal{F}'_i \rangle $.